jupyter-book/jupyter-book/docs/start/cross-reference.md

 ```

 :::{tip}
-An easy way to tell if a website supports rich cross-referencing is to try and access the `/myst.xref.json` file that the MyST engine uses to provide cross-referencing information, e.g. <https://mystmd.org/guide/myst.xref.json>.
+An easy way to tell if a website supports rich cross-referencing is to try and access the `/myst.xref.json` file that the MyST Document Engine uses to provide cross-referencing information, e.g. <https://mystmd.org/guide/myst.xref.json>.
 :::

 ## Hover previews of cross-references